nancode/Predict-Future-Sales-Challenge/README.md

 # Predict-Future-Sales-Challenge

-Given the kaggle dataset, the task in hand is to try forecasting the total amount of products sold in a set of shops.
+Given the kaggle dataset, the task was to try forecasting the total amount of products sold in a set of shops.
 The dataset was provided by a Russian Software Firm - 1C Company.
 Applying machine learning techniques, I tried to predict the sales of the product shop-wise by training our machine learning classifiers with the data provided and test them for accuracy.